microlam-io/microlam-lambda-quickstart/README.md

 mvn docker:copy -Pnative,compile
 ```

-This will copy the Native deployment package is `target/native` folder with the name `function.zip`.
+This will copy the Native deployment package is `target` folder with the name `[xxx]-aws-lambda-native.zip`.

 You can now stop the running container, with CTRL-C and are ready to upload your deployment package to AWS.